arviz-devs/preliz/docs/examples/gallery/hurdle.md

 This is not a distribution per se, but a modifier of univariate distributions.

 The hurdle distribution is a mixture distribution that combines a point mass at zero with a continuous distribution.
-It is used to model data that is a mixture of two processes: one that generates zeros and another that generates positive values.
+It is used to model data that is a mixture of two processes: one that generates zeros and another that generates non-zero values.
 The hurdle distribution is commonly used in econometrics to model data with excess zeros, such as healthcare costs, insurance claims, and counts of events.

 ## Key properties and parameters